XeroAPI/XeroOAuth-PHP/README.md

 XeroOAuth class is based on code and structure derived from the [tmhOAuth](https://github.com/themattharris/tmhOAuth) library.

 ## Major change history

+#### 0.4 - 29th September 2014

+Merged a some pull requests, addressed an issue with multiple calls having signature validation issues.

 #### 0.3 - 3rd January 2014